RBEGamer/DBClock/README.md

 The bottom holes are designed to be mounted on 30x30 n-nut profiles.
 The files can be found in the `src/3d_print/clock_mount` directory.

+Four `M8x30` with lock nuts were used to attach the clock to the milled stand.